-From the days of the Geisha to the current and trendy styles on the streets, Japanese fashion has trekked the long path and is a force to be reckoned in fashion industry today.
+From the days of the Geisha to the current and trendy styles on the streets, Japanese fashion has trekked a long path and is a force to be reckoned in the fashion industry today.
 Ironically, and like the beginnings of most fashion trends, Harajuku started as anti-fashion.

 One of the origins was the Takenoko-zoku movement.
 In the late 70’s Japanese streets were regularly closed down weekly to create pedestrian zones.
 In 1977 a large area in Harajuku near Yoyogi park distric was made into a pedestrian zone every Sunday.
 Many would gather and the choreographed and dances of a group called Takenoko-zoku made the street famous.
 Tens of thousands of people would would come to watch the eccentric dances... from a rock n’ rolla style to avant garde and spinoffs of traditional dances.
 Takenoko-zoku means “Bamboo Tribe”.

 Harajuku include many styles put together to create a unique piece.
 The layering of clothes, colors, and costume like-designs make Harajuku different.
 Even though there are no set of rules when wearing Harajuku style, it urges the wearer to showcase their inner fashion sense and not hold back and be proud of their individuality.
 Most Harajuku is colorful, bold, daring and very avant-garde.